What to look out for on UEFA Champions League Matchday 6 | UEFA Champions League

 Shakhtar's 3-1 opening-night defeat by Porto feels a long time ago.
 The Pitmen have since beaten Barcelona, picked up two wins against Antwerp and are thriving with the freedom new coach Marino Pušić has given them.
 "No one expected us to be in contention for the knockouts heading into the final matchday," says Shakhtar defender Valeriy Bondar.
 "But this is our little dream."

-The Ukrainian side, who have played their home games in Hamburg this autumn because of the ongoing situation in their homeland, are certainly up against it.
+The Ukrainian side, who have played their home games in Hamburg this autumn, are certainly up against it.
 Not many go to Porto and win but the lack of expectation could be beneficial.
 "We'll give it a shot," warns Pušić.

 Milan aiming to time their run